 It’s autumn in Montréal, the leaves are turning, the scarves are coming out of closets and the city is about to play host to a series of film festivals.
-First among them, fittingly, is the Festival du nouveau cinéma (or FNC from now on) which is entering its 47th year and bringing to the metropolis a mix of premieres and high-profile films from the previous cinematic year.
+First among them, fittingly, is the Festival du nouveau cinéma (or FNC from now on) which entered its 47th year in 2018 and brought to the metropolis a mix of premieres and high-profile films from the previous cinematic year.
 As always, we can mourn the missing films (no Claire Denis?
 Where is Sunset?) or be mystified about the absence of afternoon screenings during the week, but let’s instead focus on the slew of cinematic treasures about to flood our fair city.

 In this little preview, I’ll go section by section singling out films of interest, films that have caught my attention from word of mouth or because of the talent involved behind or in front of the camera.
 But first, let’s start with the opening film; If Beale Street Could Talk the new film from Moonlight‘s Barry Jenkins.
 Word from TIFF is that it’s a worthy successor from Jenkins, here adapting a novel from James Baldwin about the hardships of a young black family in 1970s New York with all the grace and gusto he gave to Moonlight.
 Closing the festival is Guy by Alex Lutz, a story of an aging French singer and the son he never knew he had.
 The twist is that the film takes the form of a documentary made by the son in an attempt to connect with the father he grew up without.
 The film will close the festival with what we hope is the right touch of sensitivity, humour and French kitsch.